SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

   preconditioner, defined as a diagonal matrix `Diagonal(1./s)`.
 - `ComposePreconditioner(prec1,prec2)`: composes the preconditioners to apply `prec1` before `prec2`.
-- `InvComposePreconditioner(prec1,prec2)`: only god knows what this is for.

 ## Preconditioner Interface